zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/data-slct-mnpn/data-slct-mnpn.md

 2. Here, you load the IRIS data and combine the target and predictors into a single DataFrame, which matches the form the data would have as a database table.
 You use the `oml.push` function to load this Pandas DataFrame into the database, which creates a temporary table and returns a proxy object that you assign to IRIS_TMP.

   Such temporary tables will be automatically deleted when the database connection is terminated unless saved in a datastore.
 You learn more about datastore in lab 4.
-  In OML notebooks, you use the zeppelin-context `z.show` method to display Python objects and proxy object content.
+  In Oracle Machine Learning notebooks, you use the zeppelin-context `z.show` method to display Python objects and proxy object content.
 Display the first few rows of IRIS_TMP using `z.show` for displaying DataFrame results in the Zeppelin viewer.

     ```
     %python